 - Bicycles were provided to 24 poor girls through scholarship and self-chosen study materials were also given to other girls.

-- Trainings on home gardening and chicken raising were provided to local farmers to help them earn a living.
+- Training on home gardening and chicken raising were provided to local farmers to help them earn a living.